You are here

 To be determined

-Based on a four-year 48-credit hour program and expected 3% annual increase in tuition, the expected total cost is $40,000.
+Based on a four-year 48-credit hour program and annual increases in tuition, the estimated expected total cost is $50,000.
 This does not include travel costs or personal expenses.

 Yes, you may need an F-1 visa even if you plan to only be in the United States for the five-week summer residency courses.
 For more information on the F-1 student visa, please visit the Visaguide.world website.
 In addition, you must possess a passport valid for travel to the United States with a validity date at least six months beyond your intended period of stay in the United States.